 Age at diagnosis

 While a person can experience IBS at any age, females younger than age 45 are most likely to be diagnosed with IBS, according to the Mayo Clinic.
 In contrast, the average age a person with an MCT starts to see symptoms is somewhere between 50 and 60.

 A person with an MCT might experience both wheezing and diarrhea and chalk these symptoms up to different issues.
 For example, they may blame the wheezing on a cold and their diarrhea on IBS.
 However, the symptoms associated with MCTs aren’t always concentrated on one system in a person’s body.

 Knowing this, it’s important you explain all unusual symptoms you’ve been experiencing to your doctor, even if they seem unrelated.
 For example, you should share if you’ve experienced not only diarrhea, but also flushing, wheezing, or general difficulty breathing.
-In particular, diarrhea and flushing occur at the same time in 58 percent of those with an MCT.
+In particular, diarrhea and flushing occur at the same time in of those with an MCT.

 While a person with IBS may experience weight loss related to their diarrhea, this symptom is more likely to occur with MCTs or another more serious condition.
 Weight loss is considered a “red flag symptom” that the underlying cause is not IBS, according to the Mayo Clinic.

 Often, those with an MCT will experience various abdominal symptoms for many years without a diagnosis.
 If your symptoms haven’t responded to treatment or only seem to improve with elimination of tyramine-containing substances from your diet, this could be a signal to ask your doctor to keep digging further.

 Examples of tests to diagnose an MCT include:

 - measuring your urine for 24 hours for the presence of 5-HIAA, a by-product of your body breaking down serotonin

 - testing your blood for the compound chromogranin-A